The WALSH Name

 * After 1884 all titles became extinct.

-Francis Joseph Walsh was created Comte (Count) de Serrant by Louis XV.
-This grant was registered first at Angers on 9th July, at the Parliament of Paris 16th July...
+Through his service to the Crown he was created Comte Count de Serrant by Louis XV in 1755.
+This grant was registered first at Angers on 9th July and ratified at the Parliament of Paris 16th July.

 * Francis Joseph WALSH, 1st Count de Serrant (1704-1782)

 * Antoine Joseph Phillippe WALSH, 2nd Count de Serrant (1744-1817)

 The title continued and the descendants of James Francis (François-jacques) the "Comte de Serrant" lineage extended into the twentieth century.

 The Château de Serrant is a Renaissance château situated at Saint-Georges-sur-Loire, 15 kilometres to the west of Angers.
 It passed to the Trémoïlle family in 1830 and remains their private residence and family home but is also open to visitors.

 Although during this era, slave trading was seen as a legitimate business, it remains a rotten branch on our family tree.

 Emigre Irishmen in France where among the most succesful slave traders in France servicing the Caribbean colonies.
 Several generations of the Walsh family were engaged in the slave trade and at one time were the largest traders of slaves in France.